LeeAnnEditor/o365hq/FAQ/What is Software Assurance and what benefits it provides.md

 discounted upgrades through the length of your organization's active Software Assurance agreement.

-With HUP, you get both the software your employees want, and additional materials to help you get the word out to your organization.
+With HUP, you get both the software your employees want and additional materials to help you get the word out to your organization.

 Let your employees join the more than 15 million others to date who have